allenai/infinigram-api/README.md

       }
      ```

+#### Updating the transfer docker image
+If you update the docker image or script we use in the writer job, you'l need to rebuild the image and push it to GCP.

+run this:
+`gcloud builds submit --config ./bin/infini-gram-writer/cloudbuild-infini-gram-writer.yaml`

 ### Locally

 1. Add the ID of the index to `AvailableInfiniGramIndexId` in `api/src/infinigram/index_mappings.py`
 2. Add the ID as a string to `IndexMappings` in `api/src/infinigram/index_mappings.py`
 3. Add the tokenizer and index directory to `index_mappings` in `api/src/infinigram/index_mappings.py`
-4. add a line in /bin/download-infini-gram-array.sh to make a new symlink with that array's path.
+4. add a line in /bin/download-local-infini-gram-array.sh to make a new symlink with that array's path.
 The path will be the `index_dir` you added in `index_mappings` but has `/mnt/infinigram-array` replaced with `$INFINIGRAM_ARRAY_DIR`
 5. Add a mount in `docker-compose.yaml`: `- ./infinigram-array/<ARRAY_PATH_NAME>:/mnt/infinigram-array/<ARRAY_PATH_NAME>

 ## Linting and Formatting